DazKingPin/snapquote-/README.md

 6. **Scalable**: Can handle significant traffic on free tiers
 7. **Professional**: Enterprise-grade features at zero cost

-**This is a production-ready platform that costs $0/month to host and provides enterprise-grade performance and features!** 🚀
+**This is a production-ready platform that costs $0/month to host and provides enterprise-grade performance and features!** 🚀# Deployment trigger - Tue Aug 26 11:54:18 UTC 2025